team-friendo/signal-boost/README.md

 $ yarn db:drop
 ```

-To get a psql shell (inside the postgres docker container for signalboost):
+To get a psql shell (inside the postgres docker container for Signalboost):

 ```shell
 $ yarn db:psql